simon3270/ginlong-python/README.md

 # ginlong-python
-Get data from Solis Inverter and log to file, then scripts to show data, or get daily totals
+Get data from Solis 2G Inverter and log to file, then scripts to show data, or get daily totals (4G inverter has a different format)

 Note that all scripts use Python 3